Buddhavanam: Stupa vanam (miniature Stupa park)

 The segment called Stupa vanam displays miniature stupas (replicas) from the Buddhist sites of India and South-East Asian countries.
 The stupas evolved from the style of the old funeral mounds of India and influenced the architecture of the domes of West Asia, particularly Persia.
 While the Indian Stupas are budbudha or bubble-shaped, they evolved in different architectural styles in other Buddhist countries.

 An attempt is made to present the replicas of the stupas of different parts of India - Sanchi, Sarnath, Ajanta, Karle and Manikyala and other countries.
 Replicas of the stupas from Top Darra (North western Frontier), Mirpur-Khas (Pakistan), Anuradhapura (Sri Lanka), Phra Pathom Chedi (Thailand), Chorten (Tibet), Boudhanath (Nepal), Shwedagon (Myanmar) and Pagoda (China) are built in their styles of architecture for the benefit of the visitors.
 This park is still developing and it is yet to create replicas of great monuments like the Borobodur of Indonesia, Japan etc.

 Avukana Buddha statue

-The Government of Sri Lanka, Ministry of Culture and Buddha Sasana has donated a replica of the original granite Buddha statue located in Avukana village near Kekirawa in North central Sri Lanka carved in 5th century A.D when king Dhatusena was ruling.
+The Government of Sri Lanka, Ministry of Culture and Buddha Sasana has donated a replica of the original granite Buddha statue located in Avukana village near Kekirawa in North central Sri Lanka carved in the 5th century A.D when king Dhatusena was ruling.
 The statue is cast in ferro-cement(?).
 Sri Lanka monks have built and installed the statue here at Sriparvatarama.
 It is a standing Buddha statue in Abhaya mudra and the closely worn robe is elaborately shown.
 The buddha's body is straight and the left hand holds the robe at the left shoulder.
 The right hand is raised above the right shoulder, with the palm facing left.
 Avukana Buddha Statue is perhaps the best example of a standing Buddha statues which are mostly found in South India.